Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 Hiking in Torcal de Antequera, Andalucia

-Yet the Andalucian mountains have more to offer than nature sights: many pueblos blancos, everywhere.
+Yet the Andalucian mountains have more to offer than this kind of nature sights: The mountains are dotted with pueblos blancos, they exist everywhere.
 Like Mijas Pueblo right above Fuengirola and Ronda a short drive from the coast.
-Both absolutely worth to visit!
+Both of them are absolutely worth a trip!

 White walls and flower pots belong to every pueblo blanco